Tag Archive for: training

 • DON’T struggle to stay right next to or behind the pacers, especially at the beginning when it is crowded.
 As long as you are near them along the way, you will have plenty of time to stick with them after a few miles.

-• DON’T try to start out with a pacing group that is significantly faster than you are accustomed to running.
+• DON’T try to start out with a pace group that is significantly faster than you are accustomed to running.
 Find the pace group that is right for you, and enjoy the race as the pacers lead you to the finish line.

-• DON’T forget that the pacing group is targeting a finish that corresponds to their own chip time, not the official “gun time.”
+• DON’T forget that the pacers are targeting a finish that corresponds to their own chip time, not the official “gun time.”
 If your pace group crosses the start line several minutes after the race begins, the pacers will be following their own chip time, not the “clock” time at the finish.
 Make sure to ask along the way what the pacers’ time is, and compare it to your own time.
 If you are unsure whether you are “ahead of” or “behind” the pacers’ time, ask them!
 They will answer your questions.

 Twenty-Six Two Marathon Club (TST) is an Austin-based nonprofit group that provides low-cost training to men and women marathoners and half marathoners throughout the year.
 Since 2005, TST has trained hundreds of runners for races in Austin, Boston, Chicago, Dallas, Houston, New York, San Antonio, and many other cities (and countries).
 TST’s Pace Team provides pacers for races year-round and is comprised of club members who have run multiple marathons and half-marathons.